WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20230309-implementation_plan_sensitive_terms_list.md

 ### Maintenance of the list

-The list be will be maintained by a subset of Openeverse contributors who are comfortable reading these strings, but also making judgments about which should be included.
+The list be will be maintained by a subset of Openverse contributors who are comfortable reading these strings, but also making judgments about which should be included.
 This work may involve fielding pull requests and feedback from the community, along with researching unfamiliar sensitive terms to determine their